SALE on heaviest-duty 5oz woven geotextile soil fabric

 We do not sell any lighter-weight woven geofabrics.
 The purported small increase in air movement is not worth the risk of fabric tearing and allowing soil to infiltrate.
 In practice, pipe-in-gravel septic leach fields and French drains are always vented at end of each pipe run, so you are not depending upon theoretical air movement through soil and fabric.
 Our professional grade, extra heavy-duty woven polypropylene geotextile fabric is 'hydrophilic treated' to allow air, water, and nutrients through its needle punched, multi-layer construction.
 For a quality, long-lasting project, avoid using cheap non-woven weed-barrier landscaping fabric, burlap (jute fiber fabric), thick layer of straw, or solid plastic sheeting.
 Natural fibers and non-woven weed barrier fabrics will mold and rot, eventually falling apart and allowing soil to migrate into the gravel layer.
 And plastic sheeting suffocates the soil, ultimately promoting anaerobic soil conditions, biomat formation, and mold issues.

 Our best professional-grade geofabric features a very functional ‘fuzzy’ side that lays down against the soil to prevent slippage, making it very easy to install on sloped ground.
 Fuzzy side facing soil allows fabric to trap and filter soil to better protect inner gravel layer and shiny side facing gravel in trench helps slough off particulates.
 Plus, the shiny smooth side has printed stripes every foot on center, full-length, for gauging trench elevations, rock fill levels, or lining up plants when used as a weed barrier.
 Proven effective, a superior forever performer, as compared to lesser ’20 year' landscape fabrics.
+Excess fabric can be overlapped in the middle or pushed down the trench side.
+Generally, there is no need for glue or landscaping pins on the overlap, since the weight of backfill atop will hold fabric in place.
+Ditches are easier to maintain with pavers atop, rather than river rock, since pavers can be lifted out to pull weeds sprouting upon the sediment in between.

 French drain design & installation tips